syztumGG/predlagam./README.md

 # predlagam.
 predlagam. is the ultimate way to add suggestions to your server.
-After inviting, use `>>help` to view available commands.
 If you have any problems, questions, or suggestions, don't hesitate to join the support server and ask.
 Shout out to open-source.

 ## ❯❯ Motivation
 • I've never joined a server that had a good way for members to voice their opinions.
 From not having suggestions, to disorganized single-channel spam, to other Discord bots that don't give you the full feature set, I've seen it all.

 • In an attempt to fix this for my friends' servers, I created this bot.
-Given that this is an issue for thousands of Discord servers, I decided to clean up the code, make it a public bot, and open source it just for fun.
+Given that this is an issue for thousands of Discord servers, I decided to clean up the code, make it a public bot, and open source it, because :heart:.

+## ❯❯ Usage
+• If you've decided to add the bot to your server, thank you!

+• The bot features a simple `>>autoconfig` command which will set up all the required channels and permissions for you.

+• To view all available commands, use `>>help`.

+## ❯❯ Future
+• Add a database so users can change the prefix, the configuration, and other such things.

+• If you have any ideas, please let me know!
+It's open source for a reason ‒ I love hearing other peoples' ideas.

 ### ❯❯ Library
 • [Discord.js](https://discord.js.org) v12